Introduction

 Communications Team: keeping interested parties appropriately informed

-ISO 27001 templates for Annex A 5.27 Learning from information security incidents are located in the ISO 27001 Toolkit.
+ISO 27001 templates that support Annex A 5.27 Learning from information security incidents are located in the ISO 27001 Toolkit.

 ISO 27001 Annex A 5.27 is not hard.